ohaiklochan/learn-co-sandbox/apex_stats/README.md

 # ApexStats

 This gem finds the stats within all of the top characters or 'legends' in the video game Apex Legends.
 It is organized by usage, kills per match, and damage per match.
 Apex Legends is a first person video game that is considered 'battle royale' or an 'every man for himself' type of game, albeit you are in groups of three.
+In Apex Legends, up to 20 three-man squads land on an island before searching for weapons and supplies to then attempt to defeat all other players in combat.
+Each player must also keep moving to avoid being caught outside the play area.
+The final team alive wins the round.
 This game is one of the biggest and most popular player-to-player games that is out on the market.

 ## Installation